 Professor David Doorey is an Associate Professor of Work Law and Industrial Relations at York University in Toronto.
-Since 2010, he has acted as Director of Osgoode Hall Law School’s executive LLM Program in Labour and Employment Law and is on the Advisory Board of the Osgoode Certificate program in Labour Law.
+Since 2010, he has acted as Director of Osgoode Hall Law School’s executive LLM Program in Labour and Employment Law.
 From 2016-2019, he was Director of the School of HRM at York.
-He is a Senior Research Associate at Harvard Law School’s Labor and Worklife Program, where is also a Visiting Research Fellow in 2019-20 and a member of the International Advisory Committee on Harvard University’s Clean Slate Project, which is re-imaging labor law for the 21st century.
+He is a Senior Research Associate at Harvard Law School’s Labor and Worklife Program, where he was also a Visiting Research Fellow in 2019-20 and a member of the International Advisory Committee on Harvard University’s Clean Slate Project, which is re-imaging labor law for the 21st century.

 His research examines labour and employment law, labour issues within global supply chains, corporate social responsibility, legal theory, and the intersection of work law and climate change, among other subjects.
 You can download and read many of his academic law review articles on his SSRN website here.